ESC

 0 sq km

-0.1 times the size of Washington, DC
+about the size of Washington, D.C.

 tropical; moderated by easterly trade winds (March to November); westerly gales and heavy rain (November to March)